-Students are divided into three house groups for sport and music events.
-The houses include Dhaulagiri House (Charcoal), Makalu House (Purple) and Annapurna House (Teal Green).
+Students are divided into three house groups for sports and music events.
+The houses include Dhaulagiri House (charcoal), Makalu House (purple) and Annapurna House (teal/green).
 Students are encouraged to wear clothes in their house colours for these events and cheer for their house.
 The winning house at the end of the event will be awarded a trophy.
 Students are informed of which house they have been placed in soon after they start at KISC.
-When students move from Grade 5 (Primary) into Grade 6 (Secondary), they may be placed in different houses.

 Zuala Cup (basketball)

-The KISC Elective program runs throughout the year on Friday afternoons for Grades 6 to 12.
+The KISC elective programme runs throughout the year on Friday afternoons for Grades 6 to 12.
 Students choose one elective each term.
 The purpose of this programme is to: